michael-sumner/go-make-things/content/products/call.md

 ## You'll also get these awesome bonuses 🎉

-In addition to our call, you’ll receive these bonus materials valued at $468.
+In addition to our call, you’ll receive these bonus materials valued at $436.

 - Access to my private **Vanilla JS Slack channel**, where you can chat with other learners, get feedback on code, ask questions, and share the latest tips, tricks, and strategies for going vanilla JavaScript.
 This isn't available for purchase at any price!
 - My **Live-Code Sessions**, where you can watch me live-code over a dozen vanilla JS projects.
 Follow along, try it yourself first, or dig into the completed source code.
 - The **Vanilla JS Projects Bundle**, great for hands-on learning.
 You get starter templates, helpful tips and resources, and step-by-step tutorials.
 - **Wicked Fast Websites**, my step-by-step guide to building faster WordPress sites.
 You'll learn how to measure performance, reduce page weight, and make simple server optimizations.
-- **The Web Developer Career Guide**, where you'll learn how to write resumes that get seen by an actual human, navigate the interview process, and get paid what you deserve.
+- **The Web Developer Career Guide**, where you'll learn how to write effective resumes, navigate the interview process, and get paid what you deserve.

 {{<bonuses-special>}}